 Inspiration: Swedish Summer House

-In Nordic countries there is a history of Summer Houses, a simple small shelter or cottage to stay in when the weather is pleasant.
+In Nordic countries there is a tradition of Summer Houses, a simple small shelter or cottage to stay in when the weather is pleasant.
 This is a tradition in Denmark, Sweden, Norway, Iceland and Finland.
 City families who could afford to had a second home by the sea or in the country.

 Many of these are now vacation rentals.